soriyath/genetics/README.md

 - **mutation_rate**: `float` representing the probability of a mutation occuring after reproduction (0 <= n <= 1), defaults to 1%.

 ## Documentation
 Currently not much of the code is documented.
-I've tried to do domain driver design (any feedback welcomed).
+I've tried to do domain driven design (any feedback welcomed).

 In `iex`, you can run `h Genetics.guess`.